wolfpaulus/static-site-generator/README.md

 # 3. DIY Static Site Generation

-Picking one of the available static site generatores almost feels like deciding on a CMS 10 years ago when the choices were Wordpress, Joomla, Drupal, etc.
-The aforementioned eight workflow requirements don't look overly complicated, let's try to that tacle them one at a time.
+Choosing a static site generator can feel like picking a CMS a decade ago, with options like WordPress, Joomla, and Drupal.
+But the eight workflow requirements outlined earlier seem straightforward enough to tackle them one by one.

 ## 1. Writing content in Markdown

-That's really easy, just install VSCode.
-Here is a short post showing [How to Use Markdown in VSCode](https://www.freecodecamp.org/news/how-to-use-markdown-in-vscode/).
-Create a new folder (e.g. posts) and start putting markdown files (files with an _md_ extension) into it.
+Writing content in Markdown is easy.
+Check out this post on [How to Use Markdown in VSCode](https://www.freecodecamp.org/news/how-to-use-markdown-in-vscode/).
+Create a new folder (e.g., `posts`) and start putting Markdown files into it.

-## 2. Content Meta Data
+## 2. Storing content metadata in a single JSON file

-Let's add some site metadata to the `context.json` file.
-I would suggest something like this:
+Let's add some site metadata to a `context.json` file.
+E.g.:

 ```json
 {